izabelape1/books-collection-postman/README.md

 # books-collection-postman
 Welcome to the API collection for the "Book Store" online store.
-This collection contains endpoints for order management.This is the final project of my API testing course using the "Postman" tool.
+This collection contains endpoints for order management.This is the final project of my API testing course using the "Postman" tool
 ## Installation Instructions
- 1. Download and install [Postman](https://www.postman.com/downloads/) or run in a web browser [Postman web version](https://www.postman.com/).
+ 1. Download and install [Postman](https://www.postman.com/downloads/) or run in a web browser [Postman web version](https://www.postman.com/)
  2. Copy link to my collection: https://blue-star-656429.postman.co/workspace/My-Workspace~a8bb4542-626e-4d98-8d68-75d4bb818fef/collection/25449881-adb14ac2-d391-4e83-8b9b-90b3438e67e6?action=share&creator=25449881
- 3. Open Postman and select "Import" from the sidebar.
+ 3. Open Postman and select "Import" from the sidebar
- 4. Paste the copied link and import the collection.
+ 4. Paste the copied link and import the collection
-## Examples of Use
+## Technologies
-### Token generation and saving the received Token to environment variables
-1. Select the "POST Token generation" endpoint from the collection (from the "Api-clients" folder).
-2. Click the "Send" button to make a POST request.
-3. View received Token.
-4. In the "Tests" tab, the content of the response body has been assigned to the environment variable named "Token"
-### Get an order list
-1. Select the "GET Orders" endpoint from the collection (from the "Orders" folder).
-2. Click the "Send" button to execute the GET request.
-3. See the received list of orders in response (response body doesn't contain any orders because they haven't been added yet).
+The tests are written in JavaScript
+## Activities Available in the Collection
+1. Token generation
+2. Downloading the list of orders
-### Adding a new order
+3. Adding a new order
-1. Select the "POST Orders" endpoint from the collection and go to the "Body" tab.
-2. Enter the new book data in JSON format:
-   {
-    "bookId": {{bookId}},
-    "customerName": "{{customerName}}"
-   }
-3. In the "Pre request script" tab:
-- assigning a variable named "bookId" a random number from 1 to 6
-- assigning a variable named "customerName" to a random name
-4. Click the "Send" button to make a POST request.
+4. Delete an order
+5. Using collection variables, environment variables and dynamic variables
+6. Extracting data from responses and storing them in variables
+   ### Tests performed:
+   1. Verification if response returns http code 200, 201 and 204
+   2. Verification of the list of elements that it contains the previously added orderId in the response.